CherryDev-Arch/CherryDev-Arch/README.md

 <h2 align="center">Hello, こんにちは，Привет, Bonjour, and Hola everyone!</h2>
-<h2 align="center">My name is Joshua, but you may call me Necro for short, or just Nec.</h2>
+<h2 align="center">My name is Joshua, but you may call me Necro for short, or just Nec (Alias).</h2>

-I'm an L1 Digital Technology student, learning to use Python3 and HTML5.<br>
+I'm a Transfem Level 1 High-school Digital Technology student, learning to use Python3 and HTML5.<br>
 I'm studying software engineering, web design, and development.<br>